ParadeTo/vue-date-range/readme.md

 # Props
 ## Calendar
+* open-transition: Open transition or not.
+Default is true.
 * show-lunar: Show lunar or not.
 Default is false.
 * disable-days-before-today: Disable days before today or not.
 * days-disabled-start: Disable days after this day.